 Your vote is important.
-Please vote by using the Internet or by telephone or, if you received a paper copy of the proxy card by mail, by signing and returning the enclosed proxy card.
+Please vote by using the Internet or by telephone or, if you received a paper copy of the proxy materials by mail, by signing and returning the enclosed proxy card.
 Instructions for your voting options are described on the Notice of Internet Availability of Proxy Materials or proxy card.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on July 8, 2016: The proxy statement and annual report are available at http://ir.rpxcorp.com/annuals-proxies.cfm.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting of Stockholders to be held on June 13, 2017: The proxy statement and annual report are available at http://ir.rpxcorp.com/annuals-proxies.cfm.

-By order of the Board of Directors,
+By the order of the Board of Directors,